ide/react-native-button/README.md

 ## Disabled prop usage

-You can control a button's state by setting `disabled` prop value in this way by :
+You can control a button's state by setting `disabled` prop value in this way:

 ```js
 import React, { Component } from 'react';